idealista/elasticsearch_role/README.md

 * Debian 9
 * Debian 10

+For now, you can install as tar or deb package.

+**NOTE: Opendistro only available as deb package and with java 11 or newer.**

 These instructions will get you a copy of the role for your ansible playbook.
 Once launched, it will install a [Elasticsearch](https://www.elastic.co/products/elasticsearch) distributed, RESTful search and analytics engine in a Debian system.

 ### Prerequisites